sav-che/TL-2/Authors/Garcke, (Christian) August (Friedrich) {std. Garcke} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 123](https://www.biodiversitylibrary.org/item/103832#page/135/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 123](https://www.biodiversitylibrary.org/page/33258601) of TL-2 Suppl.
 VIII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Garcke, Christian August Friedrich {std.
 Garcke}|first entry]] for this author

 ### Author

 \* Garcke, \[Christian\] August \[Friedrich\] (1819-1904), German botanist, born 25 Aug 1819 in Bräunrode nr.
-Mansfeld (Saxony), studied theology in Halle 1840-1844 and pupil of D.F.L. von Schlechtendal also at Halle, after 1854 curator, "dozent" and ultimately prof. of botany at Berlin, died 10 Jan 1904 in Berlin. (*Garcke*).
+Mansfeld (Saxony), studied theology in Halle 1840-1844 and pupil of D.F.L. von Schlechtendal also at Halle, after 1854 curator, "dozent" and ultimately prof. of botany at Berlin, died 10 Jan 1904 in Berlin.
+**Abbreviated name**: *Garcke*

 #### Herbarium and types